cmu-sei/TopoMojo/docs/Proxmox.md

 Note: This currently only works on Linux Guests.
 There is an open source [Windows driver](https://github.com/virtio-win/kvm-guest-drivers-windows/tree/master/fwcfg64) that has some basic fw_cfg support, but does not support reading user-defined /opt values at this time.

-As described in the Settings section, this currently requires the user of the root user and password.
+As described in the Settings section, this currently requires the use of the root user and password.
 There is a [patch](https://bugzilla.proxmox.com/show_bug.cgi?id=4068) available for Proxmox that would make this no longer necessary, but it has not been merged into a release.
 Currently, if a root password is not provided, Guest Settings will be skipped when virtual machines are deployed.

 ## Using Proxmox Templates